-- a) 100% of the dollar amount of the project's total sources of funds must be approved. - b) Site control must be secured either by option, purchase agreement, site ownership or an executed lease, in which case the term of the lease must be equal to or greater than the AHP retention period. - c) If the AHP subsidy is being disbursed for a homeownership project including the purchase of an owner-occupied unit, the purchase must be closed.
+- 100% of the dollar amount of the project's total sources of funds must be approved. - Site control must be secured either by option, purchase agreement, site ownership or an executed lease, in which case the term of the lease must be equal to or greater than the AHP retention period. - If the AHP subsidy is being disbursed for a homeownership project including the purchase of an owner-occupied unit, the purchase must be closed.
 For projects including new construction or rehabilitation, the construction or rehabilitation must be complete.
-The Bank will sample documentation of completed units at disbursement. - d) A member may not provide cash back to a household at closing on the mortgage loan in an amount exceeding \$250, except for reimbursement of eligible items paid outside of closing.
+AHP reimburses funds for homeownership transactions. - A member may not provide cash back to a household at closing on the mortgage loan in an amount exceeding \$250, except for reimbursement of eligible items paid outside of closing.
 Cash back would include reimbursement of down payment, deposits, or earnest money.
 Cash back would also include any loans, collections, judgments, or other financial obligations of the household paid to facilitate the home purchase that is not a typical closing cost.
 If the settlement statement or other closing documents show cash back to the homebuyer in an amount greater than \$250, then the member must provide documentation showing that the cash back was used to pay down the principal of the mortgage loan or as a credit toward the household's monthly payment on the mortgage loan.